-1. Remove the six Phillips M2.0 \times 4.0 screws (1) that secure the fan assembly to the computer.
+1. Remove the six Phillips $M2.0 \times 4.0$ screws (1) that secure the fan assembly to the computer.

-2. Disconnect the fan cable from the system board (2), and then remove the fan assembly from the computer (3).
+Disconnect the fan cable from the system board (2), and then remove the fan assembly (3).

 To install the fan or fan assembly, reverse this procedure.